christocracy/cordova-plugin-background-geolocation/example/SampleApp/README.md

 Help to make this plugin better
 ==============================

-Enable **Collect**, to send your position, battery level and basic device info to [background-geolocation-console](https://background-geolocation-console.herokuapp.com/).
+Enable in app **Collect** feature, to send your position, battery level and basic device info to [background-geolocation-console](https://background-geolocation-console.herokuapp.com/).
 This data can be used to improve plugin in the future.

 No ip address or device.uuid is stored on server.
 The device.uuid is anonymized before sent.
 I will not provide any binary builds of SampleApp, so you can always check the source code, what the app is actually doing.
 [Source code](https://github.com/transistorsoft/background-geolocation-console) of the console is available on transistorsoft github.